Number of Worldwide Members:

 Lutheran Church Founding:

-The origins of the Lutheran denomination trace back to the 16th century and the reforms of Martin Luther, a German monk and professor who has been called the "Father of the Reformation."
+The origins of the Lutheran denomination trace back to the 16th century and the reforms of Martin Luther, a German friar in the Augustinian order and professor who has been called the "Father of the Reformation."
 For more about Lutheran history, visit Lutheran Denomination - Brief History.

 Prominent Lutheran Church Founder: